reactive-commons/reactive-commons-java/README.md

 app.async.global.maxLengthBytes=125000000
 ```

-* withDLQRetry: Wheter to enable or not the new Retry DLQ Strategy
+* withDLQRetry: Whether to enable or not the new Retry DLQ Strategy
 * retryDelay: Delay retry value in ms
-* maxRetries: Max number of retries in case of error in adition to the one automatic retry per queue.
+* maxRetries: Number of retries in case of error in addition to the one automatic retry per queue.